Chart Color Schemes

 Bankstown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 44 projects likely to impact the area.
-Key projects include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), Bankstown CBD Transformation, New Bankstown Hospital, and Compass Centre Redevelopment.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 44 projects that could impact the area.
+Notable projects include Bankstown Exchange (Stage 1 - Bankstown Central Masterplan), New Bankstown Hospital, Compass Centre Redevelopment, and Bankstown CBD Transformation.
+The following list details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.